paulSerre/fullstack-assignment/README.md

 - `services`
      - \ `api` - A NodeJS project with ExpressJS, TypeScript and Mongoose to implement the API.
      - \ `front-end` - An Angular project with TypeScript, SCSS, Material and NgRX to implement the web app.
+Implementation details can be found in `services/front-end/README.md`.
      - \ `service` - A NodeJS-based service with TypeScript and Mongoose that is setup to run periodically in order to implement asynchronous tasks.
 - `docker-compose.slim.yml` -
 - `docker-compose.yml` -